 The trading town of Julfar is also one of the oldest in Ras Al Khaimah.
 It dates back to the 14th century, marks a significant turning point in the region and is among investigated archaeological sites.

-Julfar was considered as the only port in the Gulf that offered access to Southeast Arabia.
+Julfar is considered to be the only port in the Gulf that offered access to Southeast Arabia.
 Historical records mention it relating to Iranian and Mesopotamian attempts to conquer the region.

 Shimal